oneqi/test-docker-dsc/README.md

 ### DSC node configuration for the Client

-Now to deploy a dsc config to the client
+Now to deploy a DSC config to the client
 Create a file AudioServiceConfig.ps1 in c:\admin
 ```
 cd\